 Discovering Urchin & Google

 I had been working with web metrics since the beginning (using WebTrends), but in 2003 I discovered Urchin Software – a breath of fresh air in terms of setup simplicity and usability for measuring website performance.
-Blown away by Urchin’s abilities, I wrote my first whitepaper on its usage, capabilities and potential.
+Blown away by Urchin’s abilities, I wrote my first business whitepaper on its usage, capabilities and potential.
 It was quite a success in terms of downloads – I had captured a burgeoning need for independent and practical assessment of web measurement tools.
-The whitepaper came to the attention of the Urchin Software Corporation and later that year my company became the first UK partner for them (number three in Europe).
+The whitepaper came to the attention of the Urchin Software Corporation and later that year my company became the first UK partner for them (#3 in Europe).
 It was my big break and my business began to grow rapidly.

 Where I Am Now